-TIP FOR BEGINNERS:If you are a beginner and are wondering what is common among sound cards, then a USB sound card with at least two inputs is standard.
+TIP FOR BEGINNERS:If you are a beginner and are wondering what is common among audio interfaces, then a audio interface USB audio interface with at least two inputs is standard.
 You can reliably record, for example, vocal and guitar or another musical instrument all at once with such a device.
 This type is one of the most common and will give you exactly what you need - a mobile and versatile device that is compatible with today’s computers.
 If needed, our experts will be happy to help you make up your mind at the telephone number 020 8089 1481 (Mon-Fri 9 am - 5 pm) or at the e-mail address .

-When buying sound cards, there's no need to worry about buying a costly device that you do not know how to connect or control.
-The sound card range is very wide, from simple ones with one or two inputs and two outputs with intuitive operation to professional ones, allowing you to record an entire band live, as you can record up to 26 different sound sources at the same time.
+When buying audio interfaces, there's no need to worry about buying a costly device that you do not know how to connect or control.
+The audio interface range is very wide, from simple ones with one or two inputs and two outputs with intuitive operation to professional ones, allowing you to record an entire band live, as you can record up to 26 different sound sources at the same time.
 Most of them are plugged in with a USBcable and many are plug'n'play, so the computer recognizes them right after connection.

 - 1 - Line/instrument input switch

 - 3 - Phantom power switch (for connecting condenser mics)